PW-Sat2/SunS-WiFi-EGSE/README.md

 the define `#define BUFFER_LENGTH` must be `88` or greater (e.g. 255).
 Note that default value is `32`.

 ## Joining WiFi network
 The settings for WiFi connection are defined in `credentials.h` file.
-They can be changed according to actual demands:
+They can be changed according to actual demands e.g.:
 ```
 const char* ssid = "SKA.PW";
 const char* password = "********";